 CAN-DO Foundation has done exhaustive research regarding who did and did not receive clemency from President Obama during his historic clemency initiative.
 Our findings are rather shocking.

 It’s no surprise that more men received clemency than women because they outnumber women in federal custody, but what is most disturbing is who got clemency and who did not.
 Many female, first offenders, on the peripheral edges of drug activity who have also maintained exemplary conduct in prison were denied.
 These are mostly women who were ensnared by the conspiracy law that holds one person accountable for the actions of another even if they have minor involvement or were indicted due to their association to a drug dealer.
 Most have children who grown up or currently are growing up, without their mother.
 This is not helping our society; rather, it is harming not only the children and families of these women, but casting into question the integrity of our nation, its leaders and a society that supports such a destructive and overly punitive policy for nonviolent crimes.

-More names will be added to the list of men charged for, “felons in possession of a firearm,” although we have not found more than 151 to date.
+More names will be added to the list of men charged for, “felons in possession of a firearm.”
 The list, currently at 145 men, together with the primary charges and other data is contained in the following seven spread sheets: